 Modem

-Quectel BG95-M[3,5,6] module which is certified in both the U.S. market and the Australian market.
+Quectel EG25-G module which is certified in both the U.S. market and the Australian market.
 This will be configured (or purchased) as a plug-in card using either a combination of USB and UART interfaces or the PCIe connection.
 This needs to be a plug-in card so that it can be swapped for regulatory related issues worldwide (although this module is licensed currently worldwide, so this requirement maybe relaxed)

 Power Supply

 The CM4 runs on a single +5VDC power supply of 3A max requirement.
 The carrier board will require additional power for other peripherals.
 The carrier board will provide the power to the CM4 module and all other connected devices (with the possible exception of the Optical Module).
-Currently the Carrier board as a single +12VDC input.
-This may be modified as the requirements for subsequent items are understood.
-It is currently intended that all power conversion will be done on the carrier board.
+Currently the Carrier board as either a +12VDC input or a +24VDC input.
+This is internally jumper selectable.
+It is currently intended that all additional power conversion will be done on the carrier board.

 Watchdog Environmental Monitoring

 The system is required to provide information for various environmental condition monitoring.
 Collection of environmental conditions is to be taken from the viewpoint of the external case (but internal cabinet) space.
 Local processing and collection of this information will be done on a continuing basis and transmitted to the server endpoint for processing and potential operator alerts.
+These environmental sensors will connect to the GPIO lines on the Raspberry Pi Hat interface (TBD).
+The sensors will include dual temperature sensors, dual humidity sensors, four magnetic door sensors, a sense loop and additional ‘mast’ sensors for the solar panel mast system.

 Local Memory Storage